Infected Eyebrow Piercing: Signs, Treatment, & Prevention

 How Long Does It Take For An Infected Eyebrow Piercing To Heal

 For mild infections caught early, the healing process usually takes 3-5 days with proper cleaning and care.
 For moderate infections, the average healing time may be 1-2 weeks, with signs of infection steadily improving each day with treatment.
-Severe infections with abscesses may take 2-4 weeks or longer to completely heal, temporarily improving before worsening again.
+Severe infections with abscesses may take 2-4 weeks or longer to completely heal and may require antibiotics.
+Sometimes, they may temporarily improve before worsening again.
 Additionally, the healing time depends on the severity, proper treatment, and an individual’s health and immune function.
 Those with weaker immune systems may require more time for even the milder infections.

 Follow your piercer’s recommendations diligently and avoid changing the jewelry before the infection has fully resolved.
 If symptoms persist beyond 2-4 weeks or continually worsen, promptly seek medical treatment.
 Catching infections early leads to quicker healing; hence, check below for the red flags that indicate it is time to seek medical attention for your eyebrow piercing.